saharki/BE-Challenge/README.md

 Included in this repository is an index.js file.
 Inside the file there’s a simple web server that implements a "Card Service".
-For every request, the service provides each user a card, and that card can be served only ***once*** per user.
+For every request, the service provides each user a card out of the cards listed in "cards.json", and that card can be served only once per user.

 **The problem**:
-The current implementation is slow and inefficient, and takes more than 10 minutes to complete a full run.
+The problem: The current implementation is slow and inefficient, and it takes the tester program more than 10 minutes to complete a full run of a load testing cycle.

 **The challenge**:
 Make the service handle higher throughput and finish quicker.